 Being able to talk baseball builds a lot of trust with both buyers and sellers.
 Showing you understand the hobby makes it more likely that collectors are willing to trust you.

-Don’t let this be intimidating.
+Don't let this be intimidating.
 If you look at it as an exciting new area to learn about, you can do very, VERY well.
+Plus even vintage sports cards and vintage sports collections in general can be pretty fascinating.

-If you have that right mindset before diving in, you’ll find yourself in the beginning of an exciting new journey!
+So if you have that right mindset before diving in, you'll find yourself in the beginning of an exciting new journey!

 Where Can You Sell Baseball Cards?